srijal30/SWAG-SWASH---YoRPG/README.md

 Further diversified classes by adding 3 new Monsters and 3 new Protaginists.
 Each subclass has different stats, promoting different playstyles.
 This is the version that has no extra features other than the ones we were required to add.

 ### v3
-Added ability to choose wheter to attack, flee, or approach the monster.
+Added ability to choose what to do during battle (attack, flee, or approach).

 **--Work in Progress Versions--**